shotgunsoftware/tk-framework-shotgunutils/docs/task_manager.rst

 in background threads.
 The :class:`BackgroundTaskManager` handles generic background processing and is used by many of the Toolkit frameworks.

-When for example using a :class:`~shotgun_model.ShotgunModel`, the model will internally create a :class:`~shotgun_data.ShotgunDataRetriever` to handle background communication with Shotgun.
+When using a :class:~shotgun_model.ShotgunModel, for example, the model will internally create a :class:`~shotgun_data.ShotgunDataRetriever` to handle background communication with Shotgun.
 The :class:`~shotgun_data.ShotgunDataRetriever` in turn uses threads to handle its